MDecker-MobileComputing/Angular_ChuckNorrisFact/README.md

 * `defer`
 * `nomodule`

-To fix this when using a Linux machine, you can execute script [FixHtml.sh](./FixHtml.sh).

 See also [this question on *stackoverflow.com*](https://stackoverflow.com/questions/58587692/how-to-remove-defer-nomodule-from-the-index-html-on-angular-build), which is unsolved so far.

+To fix this you can execute Bash script [FixHtml.sh](./FixHtml.sh).
+Bash scripts can be executed on Linux machines, but this script can also be executed on Windows with "Git Bash".

 <br>